 Public transport in Mozambique is generally unreliable and uncomfortable.
 Aside from chapas, the local minibuses, there is not much in the way of public transport in the country.

 Most expats choose to get around by car, and expats staying for the long term typically buy a car.
-Outside the major cities, dirt roads are common, and potholes are abundant across the country, so buying a car that can handle rougher terrain is advised.
+Outside the major cities, dirt roads are the norm, and potholes are abundant across the country, so buying a car that can handle rougher terrain is advised.
 During the rainy season, some roads and bridges are entirely impassable, and expats should always exercise a high level of caution on the country's roads and near its drivers.

 Cost of groceries in Mozambique

-Groceries are very affordable, especially fresh fruit and vegetable and locally produced food, snacks and soft drinks.
+Groceries are very affordable, especially fresh fruit and vegetables and locally produced food, snacks and soft drinks.
 Imported products can carry a higher cost and are less likely to be available outside the major cities.

 Cost of entertainment and eating out in Mozambique